San Ramon, California: Arts and culture

-The San Ramon Library and Dougherty Station Library branches of the Contra Costa County Library and Ramona Library are in San Ramon.
+The San Ramon Library and Dougherty Station Library branches of the Contra Costa County Library are in San Ramon.

 Forest Home Farms in San Ramon is listed on the National Register of Historic Places.

 Parks and recreation

-San Ramon features 58 separate parks and an 18-hole gold course, the San Ramon Golf Club.
+San Ramon features 58 separate parks and an 18-hole golf course, the San Ramon Golf Club.

 Memorial Park

 Originally, this city park, located on a hill overlooking Bollinger Canyon Road and San Ramon Valley Blvd., was to be named Alta Mesa Park.
 During the construction of the park, the City Council voted to change the name to Memorial Park to honor Tom Burnett, a San Ramon resident, and other victims from Flight 93 killed in the September 11 attacks of 2001.
 A plaque was installed at the base of a lighted flagpole dedicated to those victims and the surrounding meadow is part of the city's memorial tree program dedicated to local residents who have perished.
 The park was dedicated on September 11, 2002.

-This 16-acre park includes a play area, a BMX course, a picnic area, a bocce ball court, horseshoe courts, a ball field, a dog park, rest rooms and water fountains (including a doggy water fountain).
+This 16-acre park includes a play area, a BMX course, a picnic area, a bocce ball court, horseshoe courts, a ball field, a dog park, restrooms and water fountains (including a doggy water fountain).
 The play area has two big play structures, one for ages 2–5 and another for ages 5–12.

 Government

 San Ramon is governed by a five-body City Council composed of individuals elected to four-year overlapping terms in coordination with a two-year elected mayor.
-Police services were provided under contract by the Contra Costa County Sheriff's Department until July 1, 2007, when the city officially took over providing police services.
-The city of San Ramon is in Contra Costa County.
+Police services were provided under contract by the Contra Costa County sheriff until July 1, 2007, when the city officially took over providing police services.

-As of 2020, the elected representatives are Dave Hudson (Mayor), Scott Perkins (Vice Mayor), Mark Armstrong, Sridhar Verose, and Sabina Zafar (Council members).
+As of 2025, the Mayor is Mark Armstrong, and the other City Councilmembers are Richard Adler, Robert Jweinat, Marisol Rubio, and Sridhar Verose.

 In the United States House of Representatives, the city is fully within the Contra Costa-based 10th Congressional District, represented by Democrat Mark DeSaulnier.

 According to the California Secretary of State, as of February 10, 2019, San Ramon has 41,872 registered voters.
 Of those, 16,518 (39.4%) are registered Democrats, 8,907 (21.3%) are registered Republicans, and 12,147 (29%) have declined to state a political party.